creativecreature/sturdyc/README.md

 ```

 The main difference from the previous example is that we're using
-`PermutatedBatchKeyFn` instead of `BatchKeyFn`.
+`PermutedBatchKeyFn` instead of `BatchKeyFn`.
 Internally, the cache will use
 reflection to extract the names and values of every **exported** field in the
 `opts` struct, and then include them when it constructs the cache keys.